3.1 Student-centred education

 Potential talent

+Each time a student chooses a new subject, there is a chance that this student has talent for this new subject.
 If a student demonstrates talent, look for opportunities where that student shares expertise with classmates or look for opportunities for that student to use this expertise at a higher level, such as in performance.

 Talent takes time to develop.
 This requires always to be able to make choices.
 Therefore, make independent work a recurring part of your lessons.
 The more space you give, the greater the chance that talent will manifest itself.

-5.1 Pupate
+6.1 Pupate

-A consequence of ‘Student-Centred Education’ is that some students choose new directions all the time.
+A consequence of ‘Student-centred education’ is that some students choose new directions all the time.
 Here the image of a pupation or shedding of a skin fits.
 You may get the impression that a student is not working efficiently and is missing opportunities.
 It is better to wait with a judgment and leave the chosen course to the student as much as possible.
 A student who has determined the final chosen path himself possesses intrinsic motivation, autonomy, self-determination.
 These are important aspects of Subjectivation.

-6. Question based education
+7. Question based education

 Question based education unites aspects of ‘Teacher-Centred Education’ and ‘Student-Centred Education’: